zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 torch_model = QATSimpleNet(30)
 quantized_numpy_module = compile_brevitas_qat_model(
     torch_model, # our model
-    torch_input, # a representative inputset to be used for both quantization and compilation n_bits = n_bits,
+    torch_input, # a representative input-set to be used for both quantization and compilation n_bits = n_bits,
 )